abuicke/tarot/minor arcana/disks/7 of Disks.md

 ### Reversed

-1) Making strides towards a (physical) goal which has, as of yet, been unfulfilled, e.g. weight loss.
+1) Making strides towards a (physical) goal which has, as of yet, been unfulfilled, e.g. weight loss, saving money.
+2) Thinking positively about one's financial future.